 We offer four ACADEMY CLASSES representing four lines of study with a full day programme and specially curated film screenings in the evening.
-All five Classes are cross-disciplinary and explore the intersection between different practices by bringing together students, teachers and artists/experts from different professional backgrounds:
+All classes are cross-disciplinary and explore the intersection between different practices by bringing together students, teachers and artists/experts from different professional backgrounds.

-- Moderator:Nick Bruhn-Petersen (f.
-1987) is a video artist, teacher and co-editor of the new Danish film review Skuelyst.
-Nick has studied at Funen Art Academy and EICAR – The International Film and Television School and Film and holds a bachelor in Film and Media studies at Copenhagen University.
-Right now he is studying and teaching as a Teach First Graduate.
-Pernille Lystlund Matzen (f.
-1986) places herself in the field between curation, criticism and filmmaking as a documentary director, a cultural critic and in her recent position as exhibition assistant at Louisiana Museum of Modern Art.
+Pernille Lystlund Matzen places herself in the field between curation, criticism and filmmaking as a documentary director, a cultural critic and in her recent position as art curator at the danish festival on nature and science BLOOM.
 Pernille holds a bachelor in Art History and a master in Modern Culture and Cultural Dissemination at Copenhagen University and Columbia University, New York.
-Pernille is also co-editor og the Danish film review Skuelyst that will form a base for possible productions of the class during and after CPH:DOX 2019.
+Pernille is editor of the Danish film review Skuelyst that will form a base for productions of the class after CPH:DOX 2020.

 Note! students of the SCIENCE CLASS will have activities from Monday morning (March 25th) as they will join the “Science & Film”-sessions at the CPH:CONFERENCE.